Important Vaccine and Booster Information for Students Arriving from Outside the United States

 If you received a dose of a WHO authorized vaccine outside of the US, you will need to wait to receive your first booster until you are eligible, which is 5 months after completing the initial COVID vaccine series.
 Once you become eligible, please be sure to obtain your booster within 14 days.

 UMD will only accept a booster of mRNA vaccine, which includes either the Pfizer or Moderna booster.
 If you already received a booster of another vaccine, and have questions, please complete this form for assistance.

 Once I am eligible for a booster, how can I schedule an appointment for a vaccine?

-Appointments for the Pfizer vaccine booster are available at the UHC.
+A limited number of appointments for the Moderna Bivalent Booster are available at the UHC.
 Please visit myuhc.umd.edu to schedule an appointment.
+If you do not see any appointments available, check back often.
 We recommend that you schedule as soon as you become eligible.

 Is there any cost for the vaccine?